 In a real emergency, you don’t know when help would come.
-Look at the recent disasters we’ve had and the damage that was cause by the hurricanes in Texas and Puerto Rico.
+Look at the recent disasters we’ve had and the damage that was caused by the hurricanes in Texas and Puerto Rico.
 Either you’ll need to make it to a shelter or stay put and hope that help comes.

-If you’re unable to get out and get to a shelter and you only have a few days’ worth of emergency water rations, it’s best to have one of these personal water filters to make more clean water from any nearby water source.
+If you’re unable to get out and get to a shelter and you only have a few days’ worths of emergency water rations, it’s best to have one of these personal water filters to make more clean water from any nearby water source.

 LifeStraw makes great outdoor products, many of which can be included in your emergency pack.
 This particular product can filter up to 1000 liters of contaminated water without iodine, chlorine, or other chemicals.

 It does not require batteries and has no moving parts so it’s reliable to use.
-There are other types that use a hand pump and if the hand pump breaks, no more clean water.
+There are other types that use a hand pump and if the hand pump breaks no more clean water.

 The LifeStraw Personal Water Filter removes a minimum of 99.9999% of waterborne bacteria, 99.9% of waterborne protozoan parasites, and filters to 0.2 microns, which surpasses EPA filter standards.